davidgasquez/handbook/Open Data.md

 ## Modules

 ### Packaging
 - **Distribution**.
-Decentralized way.
+Decentralized.
 No central authority.
-Could work in a closed network too!
+Can work in a closed network.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
-Datasets could be linked to a `Datafile` with description, default visualizations, WASM linked code...
+	- Datasets could be linked to a `Datafile` with description, default visualizations, WASM linked code...
+	- One repository is one dataset.
 - **Formatting**.
 Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
 Could be done via WASM transformations.
 The package manager should be **format and storage agnostic**.
 - **Social**.
 Stars, users, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
 	- Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back.